| Group | Actinides | Melting point | 986 oC, 1806.8 oF, 1259.15 K |

 Image explanation

-An abstracted metal symbol set against vibrant colours representing the production of the element in nuclear reactors.
+An abstract metal symbol is against a background of vibrant colours representing the creation of the element in nuclear reactors.

 Appearance